Allied war crimes during World War II: Canada

+Murder of POWs

+According to Mitch-am and Avon Hohenstaufen, the Canadian army unit "The Loyal Edmonton Regiment" murdered German prisoners of war during the invasion of Sicily.

+Razing of Friesoythe

 Charles P. Stacey, the Canadian official campaign historian, reports that on 14 April 1945 rumours spread that the popular commanding officer of the Argyll and Sutherland Highlanders of Canada, Lieutenant Colonel Frederick E. Wigle, had been killed by a civilian sniper.
 This rumour resulted in the Highlanders setting fire to civilian property in the town of Friesoythe in an act of reprisal.
 Stacey later wrote that the Canadian troops first removed German civilians from their property before setting the houses on fire; he commented that he was "glad to say that [he] never heard of another such case".
 It was later found that German soldiers had killed the Argylls' commander.

-According to Mitcham and von Stauffenberg, the Canadian army unit "The Loyal Edmonton Regiment" murdered German prisoners of war during the Invasion of Sicily.

 France

 French Army

 During the German invasion of Belgium, Belgian authorities arrested a number of suspects ("enemy Belgians and enemy foreigners") between 10 and 15 May on the orders of the auditor general Walter Ganshof van der Meersch.
 "It is clear that the arrests were very irresponsible and arbitrary.
 They just picked up some people: out of revenge, out of jealousy, because of their political beliefs, their Jewish origin or because of their foreign nationality," wrote survivor Gaby Warris.

 Three days later, on 19 May, 79 of these detainees were taken to Abbeville and locked up under the music kiosk on the market square.
 When the city of Abbeville was heavily bombed from the air by German squadrons on the night of 19 to 20 May, the French guards feared the prisoners would be released by the Germans and decided to summarily execute them.
 Twenty-one prisoners were taken from the kiosk, placed against the wall, and shot without trial on the orders of the French Capitaine Marcel Dingeon, who was Abbeville's deputy commander.
 Of the dead, only four were found to have actually worked for the Germans.
-After the surrender of France, Dingeon killed himself several months after France surrendered.
+Dingeon killed himself several months after France surrendered.
 In January 1942, two French soldiers who participated in the massacre, Lieutenant René Caron and Sergeant Émile Molet, were tried by a German court-martial in wartime Paris.
-They were sentenced to death and executed on 7 April 1942 at Mont-Valérien.
+They were sentenced to death and executed by firing squad on 7 April 1942 at Mont-Valérien.